 • The Pulaski County Public Library is now circulating Nooks.
 Visit the Winamac branch today to check out an eReader.

 • If looking for a particular book and the library does not have it, ask about the interlibrary loan service.
 For more information call the library at 574-946-3432.

 • Do you love music?
-Download three free music downloads weekly from the library website, www.pulaskicounty.lib.in.us, through Freegal, that provides access to more than 10,000 music labels from 65 different countries and includes more than 3 million songs from Sony Music’s catalog of legendary artists.
+Download five free music downloads weekly from the library website, www.pulaskicounty.lib.in.us, through Freegal, that provides access to more than 10,000 music labels from 65 different countries and includes more than 3 million songs from Sony Music’s catalog of legendary artists.

 • Family Movie Night is every Tuesday at 4 p.m.
 Movies are appropriate for all ages of youth.